Technological singularity: Plausibility

 Prominent technologists and academics who dispute the plausibility of a technological singularity include Paul Allen, Jeff Hawkins, John Holland, Jaron Lanier, Steven Pinker, Theodore Modis, and Gordon Moore, whose law is often cited in support of the concept.

-Note the slower growth prior to 1965 and again prior to about 1930.

 Proposed methods for creating superhuman or transhuman minds typically fall into two categories: intelligence amplification of human brains and artificial intelligence.
 The many speculated ways to augment human intelligence include bioengineering, genetic engineering, nootropic drugs, AI assistants, direct brain–computer interfaces, and mind uploading.

 Robin Hanson has expressed skepticism of human intelligence augmentation, writing that once the "low-hanging fruit" of easy methods for increasing human intelligence have been exhausted, further improvements will become increasingly difficult.

-In conversation regarding human-level artificial intelligence with cognitive scientist Gary Marcus, computer scientist Grady Booch, speaking skeptically, referred to the singularity as "sufficiently imprecise, filled with emotional and historic baggage, and touches some of humanity's deepest hopes and fears that it's hard to have a rational discussion therein".
+In conversation about human-level artificial intelligence with cognitive scientist Gary Marcus, computer scientist Grady Booch skeptically said the singularity is "sufficiently imprecise, filled with emotional and historic baggage, and touches some of humanity's deepest hopes and fears that it's hard to have a rational discussion therein".
 Later in the conversation, Marcus, while more optimistic about the progress of AI, agreed that any major advances would not happen as a single event, but rather as a slow and gradual increase in reliability usefulness.

 The possibility of an intelligence explosion depends on three factors.
 The first accelerating factor is the new intelligence enhancements made possible by each previous improvement.
 But as the intelligences become more advanced, further advances will become more and more complicated, possibly outweighing the advantage of increased intelligence.
 Each improvement should generate at least one more improvement, on average, for movement toward singularity to continue.
 Finally, the laws of physics may eventually prevent further improvement.

 There are two logically independent, but mutually reinforcing, causes of intelligence improvements: increases in the speed of computation and improvements to the algorithms used.
-The former is predicted by Moore's Law and the forecasted improvements in hardware, and is comparatively similar to previous technological advances.
-"Most experts believe that Moore's law is coming to an end during this decade", the AIMultiple report reads, but "quantum computing can be used to efficiently train neural networks", potentially working around any end to Moore's Law.
+The former is predicted by Moore's law and the forecasted improvements in hardware, and is comparatively similar to previous technological advances.
+"Most experts believe that Moore's law is coming to an end during this decade", the AIMultiple report reads, but "quantum computing can be used to efficiently train neural networks", potentially working around any end to Moore's law.
 But Schulman and Sandberg argue that software will present more complex challenges than simply operating on hardware capable of running at human intelligence levels or beyond.

 A 2017 email survey of authors with publications at the 2015 NeurIPS and ICML machine learning conferences asked about the chance that "the intelligence explosion argument is broadly correct".
 Of the respondents, 12% said it was "quite likely", 17% said it was "likely", 21% said it was "about even", 24% said it was "unlikely", and 26% said it was "quite unlikely".